sobaba-12/sim_and_scat/_build/important_considerations/pbc.md

         Temperature of the system at initialisation
     x: ndarray of floats
         The initial positions of the particles in a single dimension
-    box_length: float
-        The size of the periodic cell

     Returns
     -------